Age Regression

 century ago scholars went around the world collecting stories of

-reincarnation and of the spiritual survival of the soul, many people
+reincarnation and of the spiritual survival of the human soul, many people

 are now gathering the same evidence about non-human animals.
 Those

-interested in this aspect can refer to my Bibliography where I quote several excellent works in this cutting-edge field.
+interested in this aspect can refer to my Bibliography where I quote several excellent works in this cutting-edge field (the book by Kim Sheridan, Animals and the Afterlife - True Stories of Our Best Friends' Journey Beyond Death being by far the best: see our Bibliography for full details).

 In